ClickIPO Mobile and Web Apps (Shipped)

 - Identify the core problems and address those first.
 Keep track of stakeholder ideas and wants but don’t divert attention to them all.
 Iterate on the management process to add layers of communication and accountability and a bi-weekly deployment schedule.
 Create better documentation and a design system with reusable components.

-- Iterate on the current (react native) mobile apps (iOS and Android) to reach a state where users can at the minimum, place real orders, and remove features that don’t support this.
+- Iterate on the current (react native) mobile apps (iOS and Android) to reach a state where people can at the minimum, place real orders, and remove features that don’t support this.

 - Provide brokers with receipts that keep them in compliance.